1. Documentation

 Custom variables

-When you are building a new dashboard, you need to display some data mostly coming from the database.
-To pass these data to the dashboard template, Unfold contains a special DASHBOARD_CALLBACK parameter which allows passing a dictionary of variables to templates/admin/index.html template.
+When building a new dashboard, you'll often need to display data from your database.
+Unfold provides a special DASHBOARD_CALLBACK parameter that allows you to pass custom variables to your templates/admin/index.html template through a dictionary.

 # views.py